akashastrub/akashastrub/README.md

 ### Thanks for stopping by! 👋

-I’m Akasha, a data scientist currently working at [Novo Nordisk](https://www.novonordisk.com/) in Copenhagen, Denmark.
+I’m Akasha, a data scientist currently working at [Novo Nordisk](https://www.novonordisk.com/) in Boston, Massachusetts.
 My current work focuses on the Digital Health space, but this (personal) profile focuses on anything that inspires me to code in my free time 😄

 In case you are looking for an easy-to-read format, most of my git code ends up on my personal [website](http://www.akashastrub.com/).